med933/IronTranslator/README.rst

 |PyPI latest| |PyPI License| |Stars|

 IronTranslator is a simple tool to translate words or paragraphs with lengths less than 5000 words.
-IronTranslator may help you to do multiple tasks in nlp machine learning projects (in ordre to use GloVe or FastText)
+IronTranslator may help you to do multiple tasks in nlp machine learning projects (in ordre to use GloVe or FastText).

 Compatible with Python 3.6+.